ericwj/PsSecDrv/README.md

  * Install the new certificate as a Trusted Root Certificate
  * Install the new certificate as a Trusted Publisher Certificate
  * Install the signed version of SECDRV.sys on your computer
+ * Enabling Windows to load SECDRV by allowing it to load drivers signed with a certificate not chained to a trusted Microsoft Hardware Publisher certificate.
+(See `What BOOTSIGNING TEST MODE` below for more info)

 This script does not export the private key used to sign the driver, meaning that noone - not even you - can use this certificate for say malicious purposes and the certificate is useless for use on any computer but yours.